 E.J.
 "Jake" Garn has served as a Director of the Company since March 1997.
 Senator Garn has been Vice Chairman of Huntsman Corporation, one of the largest privately-held companies in the U.S., since 1993.
-He currently serves as a director for Dean Witter Funds, John Alden Life Insurance Company and Franklin Quest & Co., Inc. From 1974 to 1993, Senator Garn was a member of the United States Senate and served on numerous senate committees.
+He currently serves as a director for Dean Witter Funds, John Alden Life Insurance Company and Franklin Covey & Co., Inc. From 1974 to 1993, Senator Garn was a member of the United States Senate and served on numerous senate committees.
 He received a B.A. degree from the University of Utah.

-Paula Hawkins is the principal of Paula Hawkins & Associates, Inc., a management consulting company.
+Paula Hawkins has served as a Director of the Company since March 1997.
+Senator Hawkins is the principal of Paula Hawkins & Associates, Inc., a management consulting company.
 From 1980 to 1986, Senator Hawkins was a member of the United States Senate and served on numerous senate committees.

-Daniel W. Campbell has been a Managing General Partner of EsNet, Ltd. since 1994.
+Daniel W. Campbell has served as a Director of the Company since March 1997.
+Mr. Campbell has been a Managing General Partner of EsNet, Ltd. since 1994.
 From 1992 to 1994, Mr. Campbell was the Senior Vice President and Chief Financial Officer of WordPerfect Corporation and prior to that was a Partner of Price Waterhouse LLP.
 He received a B.S. degree from Brigham Young University.